 Windham County Sheriff Deputy Melissa Martin has been spending 40 hours a week in Putney since 2009, and her salary is covered through September 2013.

-The board will be putting together its 2013 budget in the coming months and Clark wanted to convince the board members that they should find a way to
+The board will be putting together its 2013 budget in the coming months and Clark wanted to convince the board members that they should find a way to support the service.

 Like all towns in Vermont, Putney will be struggling to put together a 2013 budget that maintains services without raising the tax rate too high.